 We will maintain control over access to the personal data that we process.

 These controls will differ depending on the format of the data and the status of the individual accessing the data.
 We will maintain an audit log detailing which individuals have access to which systems (both electronic and manual).
-This log will be maintained by [insert job title].
+This log will be maintained by School Business Manager.

 Manual Filing Systems